 The greater number of countries grants a passport with a visa-free entry the more will be the ‘visa-free score,' serving as a basic algorithm for list's formation.

 The Henley Index is calculated in collaboration with the International Air Transport Association, which provides the data of each 199 passports against every single of the 227 travel destinations in the world.

 Only those passport holders are considered in the quantitative analysis who are lone travelers rather than a part of a tourist group.

 It is made sure that the holder under consideration does not meet any complex requirement such an exception made by an international rights organization or a government-issued letter.
 The holder must seek a short stay at the destination rather than using it as transit.

-A country’s passport power also reflects its strength at the international political arena.
-States with progressive foreign policies sign various bilateral passport agreements which allow the accord actors to grant visa access to the citizens of the other nations.
+A country’s passport power also reflects its strength in the international political arena.
+States with progressive foreign policies sign various bilateral passport agreements which allow the accord actors to grant visa ac